khushvantkr12/Point-of-Sale-POS-/README.md

 # Point-of-Sale-POS-
-You have developed a frontend website using ReactJS, Zustand, TailwindCSS, and TypeScript.
-The site includes the following key features:
+You have developed a frontend website using **ReactJS, Zustand, TailwindCSS, and TypeScript**.
+The site includes the following key features:🚀

 Select Services: Users can browse and choose from a variety of available services like fitness classes, therapy sessions, or workshops.
 <br/>